bladwing/gun69/README.md

 site address - localhost:3000

-Admin panel for add/remove product - localhost:3000/admin-page
+Admin panel for add/remove product:
+  login: admin

+  Password: 12345

 This site created with Express and using JSON file for write/read product.